tbenthompson/tbenthompson_site/content/post/better_than_gauss.md

 date=2021-06-14
 +++

-It's conventional wisdom that Gauss quadrature is the most point-efficient quadrature formula for analytic functions.
+It's conventional wisdom that Gaussian quadrature is the most point-efficient quadrature formula for analytic functions.
 But, it's not true! ["New quadrature formulas from conformal maps" by Hale and Trefethen (2008)](http://www.cs.ox.ac.uk/files/731/NA-07-15.pdf) demonstrate that it's possible to have quadrature formulas that converge about 50% faster for analytic functions.
 The paper is quite accessible and I encourage you to read it, but I also wanted to help bring attention to it since it seems like it should be more well-known.

 ### Polynomials vs analytic functions

-So, where did the misconception that Gauss quadrature is the best possible quadrature rule for smooth functions?
+So, where did the misconception that Gaussian quadrature is the best possible quadrature rule for smooth functions?
 I think it comes from framing the problem in terms of the maximum order of polynomial that can be integrated exactly.
-By that metric, Gauss quadrature **is** the best that can be done.
+By that metric, Gaussian quadrature **is** the best that can be done.
 If we write down a quadrature rule like:

 \begin{equation}
 \int_{-1}^{1} f(x) dx \approx \sum_{k}^n w_k f(x_k)
 \end{equation}

 then there are $n$ points, $x_k$, and $n$ weights $w_k$.
 Solving a linear system for the points and weights that exactly integrate a polynomial results in a solvable linear system with $2n$ rows and columns.
-And a polynomial with order $2n-1$ has $2n$ coefficients, so Gauss quadrature is clearly optimal in the order of polynomial integrable with $N$ points and weights (this isn't a rigorous proof).
+And a polynomial with order $2n-1$ has $2n$ coefficients, so Gaussian quadrature is clearly optimal in the order of polynomial integrable with $N$ points and weights (this isn't a rigorous proof).

 But, it *does not follow* that the best quadrature rule for small polynomials is also the best possible quadrature rule for general analytic functions.
-As the Hale and Trefethen paper demonstrates, Gauss quadrature is suboptimal by approximately a factor of $\pi/2$ in terms of the number of quadrature points required for a given level of error.
+As the Hale and Trefethen paper demonstrates, Gaussian quadrature is suboptimal by approximately a factor of $\pi/2$ in terms of the number of quadrature points required for a given level of error.

 ### Just give me a quadrature rule